JaredTPonting/JaredTPonting/README.md

 Link | Tools Used | Description
 --- | --- | ---
 [MKMD](https://github.com/JaredTPonting/mkmd) | Python (os, ast, argparse)  | Python Markdown Documentation Generator is a utility script designed to automate the process of creating structured Markdown documentation from Python code files
-[E2EMLPipeline](https://github.com/JaredTPonting/E2EMLPipeline) | Scikit-Learn, Pandas, Numpy, Matplotlib, Seaborn, Flask, Docker, Dash, Heroku | Machine Learning Project predicting surbibal based on demographic and socioeconomic data.
+[E2EMLPipeline](https://github.com/JaredTPonting/E2EMLPipeline) | Scikit-Learn, Pandas, Numpy, Matplotlib, Seaborn, Flask, Docker, Dash, Heroku | Machine Learning Project predicting survival based on demographic and socioeconomic data.
 The workflow includes data preprocessing, model training with Random Forest, and deployement of a proof-of-concept API.

 <!--
 **JaredTPonting/JaredTPonting** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.